-A: The current law allows a maximum of four of the following animals: cats, dogs, rabbits, chickens, a series of other birds, and one pot-bellied pig.
-Under the proposed bill, residents in any zoning district would be allowed to keep a maximum of eight fowl or rabbits depending on size of one’s yard, in addition to up to four domestic animals (Section 3 Subsection D).
-Things that won’t change in the proposed bill include the banning of large farm animals or roosters on any residential area.
+A: The previous law allowed a maximum of four of the following animals: cats, dogs, chickens, a series of other birds, and one pot-bellied pig.
+Under the Board Bill 52, residents in any zoning district would be allowed to keep a maximum of eight fowl depending on size of one’s yard, in addition to up to four domestic animals (Section 3 Subsection D).
+Things that won’t change in the new bill include the banning of large farm animals or roosters on any residential area.

 (Fowl: chickens, ducks, turkeys, geese, pigeons, quail, and pheasants)

 A: No. The previous law and Board Bill 52 states that roosters are prohibited in the City of St. Louis.
 (Section 3 Subsection A)

 Q: Does this change how many cats and dogs I can have?

 A: No!
 The number of chickens one may have does not influence the number of pets allowed.
 You are still able to have 4 domestic animals.

 Q: What are the sanitary conditions required for keeping chickens?

 A: The Health Commissioner has the authority to outline set standards and regulations for keeping chickens that include spatial regulations and the maintenance of bugs, smell, allergens, manure, containers, and deceased chickens.